← All varieties

 Tree

 Of vigorous growth and productive habit.
-Young wood is reddish yellow-brown (Downing).
+Young wood reddish yellow brown (Downing).

 Fruit

-Skin: Downing describes the skin as pale yellow, shaded and marbled with brownish red on the sun-exposed side, with slight netting, patches of russet, and many russet dots.
-Hedrick describes it as rough, greenish-yellow, mottled all over with cinnamon-colored russet.
+Sources differ in their descriptions of the skin.
+Downing describes it as pale yellow, shaded and marbled with brownish red in the sun, with slight netting and patches of russet and many russet dots.
+Hedrick describes it as rough, greenish-yellow, mottled all over with cinnamon-colored russet, with no mention of sun-side reddening.
+Thomas notes only greenish-yellow.

 Season